LewisT543/SwagLabs-Testing/README.md

 - Selenium -> Used to run a webdriver and programmatically interact with a browser.

 ### Brief explanation:
+This is an example of a BDD layer applied to a 'mock' e-commerce website.
+The program is designed to make testing aspects of the website as easy as possible.
+To begin using this program you would use the WebDriver creation factory to produce a webdriver suitable to your needs.
+Additional settings may be applied to the driver using various chainable attribute methods.\
+These include:\
+    -

 ### Methods available in Page Object Models:
 #### Login Page